 South Korea plans to achieve part of its 2030 target through purchasing international credits and increasing the LULUCF sink.
-The 2020 NDC provides that “the updated target also includes an increased share of domestic reduction”, but lacks further specifics.
-We therefore assume that the contribution of LULUCF and international credits remain the same as in the 2030 Roadmap; and estimate that South Korea’s domestic reduction target (excl.
-LULUCF) is 578 MtCO2e by 2030.
-This is equal to the domestic target under the previous submission.
+The 2020 NDC provides that “the updated target also includes an increased share of domestic reduction,” but lacks further specifics.
+As the NDC proposal also, similarly, lacks specifics, for this analysis we assume that the contribution of LULUCF and international credits remain the same as in the 2030 Roadmap (i.e. a reduction of 4.5% below 2030 BAU emissions or 39 MtCO2e); and estimate that South Korea’s domestic reduction target (excl.
+LULUCF) is 467 MtCO2e by 2030.

 Global Warming Potential (GWP) values